 ALS affects approximately 30,000 people in the U.S., with approximately 5,000 new cases diagnosed annually.
 It is characterized by gradual, progressive muscle weakness, ultimately causing patients to lose the ability to ambulate, to swallow and to breathe unassisted.

-Despite two FDA approved treatments for ALS, five-year morbidity and mortality remain disappointingly high, with 50% and 80% of ALS patients dying within 3 and 5 years from diagnosis, respectively, mostly from respiratory failure or cachexia (i.e., weight loss and muscle wasting).
+Despite three FDA approved treatments for ALS, five-year morbidity and mortality remain disappointingly high, with 50% and 80% of ALS patients dying within 3 and 5 years from diagnosis, respectively, mostly from respiratory failure or cachexia (i.e., weight loss and muscle wasting).

 In preclinical models of ALS, blocking CD40 Ligand delays disease onset and extends animal survival.